 Once this world has loaded, click on the Chunk button in the bottom bar.
 You can now start selecting the chunks that you want to reset in your Minecraft world by clicking or holding the left mouse button.
 The selected chunks become highlighted in white.

 You can now delete the selected chunks by clicking on Delete Chunks.
 When you reopen the game afterwards, these chunks will get reset to their original state.

 Once you have deleted all the chunks that you wanted to reset, select File and click on Save.
 Doing so will save the changes to the world folder that you opened.

 All you need to do now is to copy the game folder back into the game directory where you copied it from.

 You have now successfully reset your chunks from your Minecraft world, and will see them as good as new when you reopen your game!

-This concludes our guide on reloading and resetting your Minecraft world chunks.
-Let us know if these steps were able to solve your chunk-related issues!
+This concludes my guide on reloading and resetting your Minecraft world chunks.
+Let me know if these steps were able to solve your chunk-related issues!
 To further level up your Minecraft game, look at our guides on the Minecraft Infinity Enchantment and how to tame a parrot in Minecraft.

 Thanks!
 Do share your feedback with us. ⚡